rehive/docs-portal/content/building/conversions/request a quote.md

 #### Steps:
-1. The user selects “Deposit” and is shown details of the bank account you wish to receive deposit funds into and a unique reference.
+1. The user initiates a conversion transaction using the app
-2. The user makes a bank transfer to the company bank account provided and includes the unique reference in the reference field
+2. The Rehive Conversion extension triggers a web call to the custom extension with a specific [event-type](https://docs.rehive.com/platform/usage/events/) `conversion.quote` including the aforementioned secret.
-3. Your custom extension polls the transaction history of the company bank account.
+3. The custom extension verifies the secret and requests the quote from the third party if applicable.
+At this point, the extension must store the `collection_id`  included in the web call.
+This is later used in the [Trigger a conversion](/building/conversions/trigger-a-conversion/) flow.
 4. When a new transaction is detected, your custom extension creates a credit transaction on the Rehive API endpoint <code> [admin/transactions/credit/](https://docs.platform.rehive.com/tag/Admin#operation/admin_transactions_credit_create)</code> with
 ```json
 {